Axway/platform-management-docs/content/en/docs/release_notes/09_01_01_relnotes.md

 ## Fixed issues

-* Fixed an issue where users authenticating via an Identity Provider using Axway CLI may experience a timeout error.
+* Fixed an issue where users authenticating in Axway CLI using an Identity Provider may experience a timeout error.
 * Fixed an issue on the _Usage Report History_ table view where the number of files may be incorrectly reported on initial access.
 * Fixed an issue on the _New User_ and _Manage User_ views where the Central Admin role may have been assignable on users which were not assigned a Platform role of Developer or Administrator.